orbitalchicken/Roadmap/Postponed.md

 	mintsources: doesn’t show any progress bar and it seems to test mirrors one by one instead of doing it in parallel.
 	system: migrate from gksu/kdesu to pkexec
 	ubiquity-slideshow: In the “Install Software” slide of the installation slideshow, it shows Picasa under “Features software”, but Google dropped Picasa for Linux a little over a year ago
-	mintdrivers: broadcom wireless chipset is recognize well, but I can’t choose the upper button (it always go back to “do not use this device”) http://www.imagebanana.com/view/jx2lm7vz/drivermanager.jpg apps/drivers: im-config should not be installed by default (agreed, but it's needed by language-selector-gnome, we'll replace both in Mint 17)
+	mintdrivers: broadcom wireless chipset is recognize well, but I can’t choose the upper button (it always go back to “do not use this device”) http://www.imagebanana.com/view/jx2lm7vz/drivermanager.jpg
 	mdm: stopping the MDM service prevents access to the TTYs.
 Using Ctrl+Alt+F2 only works when MDM is running.
 Thus, there’s no way to run anything in a TTY unless the X server is running.
 	Can’t play TS video files
 	banshee: tries to rip a CD to FLAC by default
 	The add-apt-repository command doesn’t work with “gksu” and “pkexec” which causes various scripts that require this to break under Linux Mint 16 (Y PPA Manager tool for instance). mintinstall "show all results" not l10n
+	windows compatibility layer
+	mintdrivers: should we re-add a systray icon to notify users at session startup?

 Cinnammon
 ---------